umeshgeeta/goshared/README.md

 - how to use the code mentioned here, or
 - if you need any additional functionality in the current code.
 I will try my best to have it included.

 Code is under MIT License, so it is least restrictive.
-(Please stick to 'master' branch which has working code while code in 'dev' branch is still under development and not ready for consumption.)
+(Please stick to 'master' branch which has working code while code in other branches is still under development and not ready for consumption.)

 Have a look and enjoy!